 Here are 5 fun and interesting facts about Dr. Mae Jemison to share with your students.

-- Jemison is passionate about dancing and almost chose to study dance instead of going to medical school.
+- Dr. Jemison is passionate about dancing and almost chose to study dance instead of attending medical school.

 - She went to Stanford University to get a bachelor’s degree in chemical engineering when she was only 16 years old.

-- After resigning from NASA, Jemison founded the Jemison Group, a company that develops and markets advanced technologies.
+- After resigning from NASA, she founded the Jemison Group, a consulting company that markets advanced technologies to promote science and social change.

 3 Quick Group Discussion Questions

-After sharing this information about Dr. Mae Jemison and her career and achievements, have students break into groups and answer the following questions before sharing their thoughts with the class.
+After sharing this information about Dr. Mae Jemison and her career and achievements, have students break into groups and answer the following questions.
+Then, have the groups share their thoughts with the class.

-- Dr. Mae Jemison was inspired by the reading she did at the library growing up and the show Star Trek.
+- Dr. Mae Jemison was inspired by reading about science at the library and watching the show Star Trek.
 What inspires you to take on new challenges or learn new things?

-- Women are underrepresented in STEM (science, technology, engineering, and math) fields.
+- Women have long been underrepresented in STEM fields.
 Why do you think this is?
-How can we better support interest in STEM learning for all students?
+How can we better support interest in these fields for all students?

 Leave a Reply